Preview

 The neuroscience-leadership space has been colonised by popular science writers who simplify for accessibility and management consultants who borrow neuroscience for credibility.
 Stephen occupies neither camp.
 He is the bridge between the two: a scientist who has led, and a leader who understands the science.
 That combination does not exist in any competing book.

 The full NeuroBusiness Blueprint includes the complete fourteen-chapter architecture across four parts, a detailed market position with competitive analysis of David Rock, Friederike Fabritius, and other authors in the space, voice profile with sample paragraphs, and editorial direction for the entire book.
-Available in the full Blueprint PDF.
+Available in the full Blueprint.

 A memoir told in vignettes across six thematic sections: Roots, Spark, Crossing, Power, Reckoning, Return.
 The structure deliberately avoids chronology.
 A life is not lived in a straight line, and this book honours that.